 Certificates and audit results, such as those for the Compliance Management System, are playing an increasingly important role in tenders and contract awards - and also as an advantage in competition: "The trust of the public, customers, business partners and employees in our company and our work is a success factor for us and a competitive advantage," says Birgit Bohle, Member of the Board of Management for Human Resources and Legal Affairs.
 "Regular auditing is an important building block for this, to show that we have done everything necessary in terms of anticorruption."

-Companies audited: Deutsche Telekom AG, Telekom Deutschland GmbH, T-Systems International GmbH, Detecon International GmbH, Deutsche Telekom Privatkunden GmbH, Deutsche Telekom Geschäftskunden GmbH, Deutsche Telekom Service GmbH, Deutsche Telekom Außendienst GmbH, Deutsche Telekom Individual Solutions and Products GmbH.
+Germany: Deutsche Telekom AG, Telekom Deutschland GmbH, T-Systems International GmbH, Detecon International GmbH, Deutsche Telekom Privatkunden GmbH, Deutsche Telekom Geschäftskunden GmbH, Deutsche Telekom Service GmbH, Deutsche Telekom Außendienst GmbH, Deutsche Telekom Individual Solutions and Products GmbH.